 - Excessive expenditure of money on buying the same products or items as their reel-life celebrities

-- Failure to realise one’s limitations
+- Failure to realize one’s limitations

-- Unreasonable comparison of one’s real-life with those of friends or family as seen in reel life.
+- Unreasonable comparison of one’s real life with those of friends or family as seen in reel life.

 - Allowing our reel-life persona to take over the real-life persona